PlayFab/LuaSdk/Corona/README.md

 -- After login, the full client API will fuction properly -- PlayFabClientApi.GetTitleData( etc etc etc )
--- Try linking more API methods to buttons and game events!
+-- Try linking more api calls to buttons and game events!
 ```
 * All API methods follow the same signature: PlayFabClientApi.&lt;ApiName>(request, function(result) end, function(error) end)
 * You can see a list of all available [client APIs methods](https://api.playfab.com/Documentation/Client)